 Logo: A Beautiful Miniature Book

-For our latest book reads...click here.
+For some recent book reads...click here.

 To Cheer You Up folks!
 Catherine Johnson on Axolotls...and Spike Milligan on Epidemics!

 Then, to read about or even join our Book Club...please Click here...

 ...and, to read Julia's final University Page...please click here.

 In normal times, we can offer a wide-ranging experience in Public Speaking

 Most Popular are: Book Talks with Demonstrations, and a wide variety of Science Demonstration Lectures.